jrdccx/jaredcc.co/content.md

 ### Stream

++ April 15 2013 | Ev Bogue and Gwen Bell's bacon talks: [using Git to avoid becoming part of a botnet](https://soundcloud.com/gwenbell/three-grad-students-walk-into)!

 + April 14 2013 | Nice to back on [evbogue.com](http://evbogue.com/) again.
 + April 14 2013 | Breaking News: Node + Bitters is 100% Wordpress free.
 Suckaz.
 + April 13 2013 | Bitters can do more than one page(s) now.
 [About](/about) added!